 By now many people want to know the technical details of Ark’s SmartBridge but broken down into a less technical and everyday example.
-That’s what this article will focus on.
-This article will also assume for examples that most blockchains are already SmartBridge compatible.
+That’s what this article will focus This article will also assume the case that most blockchains are already SmartBridge compatible.

 SmartBridge is the ability to connect and communicate between blockchains.
 By connecting blockchains, we can solve the great question of the last few years in the altcoin community.
 Which coin will replace bitcoin?
-The answer… none of them, and all of them.
+The answer is none of them, and all of them.

 It’s quite simple.
-If you want to trigger an event on a blockchain via a different blockchain, you check if that chain is SmartBridge compatible.
+If you want to trigger an event on a blockchain via a different blockchain, you check if that chain is SmartBridge compatible (sufficient reputable encoded listeners offering services).
 If it is, then you can issue a SmartBridge transaction to any compatible blockchain via the ark wallet and the possibilities are endless.

 Example 2: You want to issue a record entry in Factom, but you only hold ARK.
 So you would go to your Ark wallet, enter the correct info and instructions for the FCT chain via the SmartBridge tab.
 Then send it.
 That’s it, now the FCT chain receives the info and acts appropriately.

 The Encoded listener node is a hub for listening to SmartBridge transactions.
-This transaction hub can be setup and run by anyone, Shapeshift, Changelly or even Coinbase.
+This transaction hub can be set up and run by anyone, Shapeshift, Changelly or even Coinbase.
 Anyone that wants to act as a medium to help the network can.
-And in exchange for providing this service they will be collecting transaction fees for passing data or exchanging currencies via SmartBridge.
+So in exchange for providing this service, they will be collecting transaction fees for passing data or exchanging currencies via SmartBridge.